 How many times have you come into a trading day without preparing ahead of time?

-A big part of that is creating a watchlist the night before, which gives me a huge advantage.
+Now I make it a daily habit to be prepared, and I find that by creating a watchlist the night before gives me a huge advantage.

-First the what… a stock watchlist is exactly what it sounds like.
-A list of stocks that you are watching.
-In this case you are watching the stocks for potential trade setups.
+A stock watchlist is exactly what it sounds like.
+A list of stocks that you are watching for potential trade setups.

 And in my case that means stocks that could possibly present good trade setups the very next day.

-There are simply too many stocks to keep track off, way too many.
+With thousands of stocks, there are simply too many to keep track of, way too many.
 So what will you do in the morning if you are starting from scratch?

-You always need to have a plan going into the day and having a watchlist is at the root of that plan.
+Top traders generally have a plan going into the day and a watchlist is at the root of that plan.

 It’s my way of getting a head start on the trading day.